 Mainly Meditation Mornings at Kagyu Ling

-Mainly Meditation mornings continue at Kagyu Ling throughout 2022.
-So if you’re interested in learning how to meditate, why not come along?
+The final Meditation Morning of 2022 takes place at Kagyu Ling on Saturday 17 December 2022.
+If you’re interested in learning how to meditate, why not come along?

-All are welcome – whether are you are new to meditation and Buddhism, or have been practising for some time.
+All are welcome – whether you are new to meditation and Buddhism or have been practising for some time.
 You can attend any or all of the sessions and there is no need to book in advance.

 The Mainly Meditation Mornings offer an opportunity to learn the simple technique of calm abiding meditation, and practise in short sessions with others.